ucsd-cse11-sp21/ucsd-cse11-sp21.github.io/index.md

 quizzes are required work to demonstrate your consistent engagement with the material.

-The scheduled lecture times are listed below (in the time zone of San Diego).
+The lecture times are listed below (in the time zone of San Diego).
-You can visit the lectures via zoom links provided in Canvas.
+Zoom links for the lectures will be posted in Canvas.

 <table class="table table-striped">
 <thead>